Real-time collisions of fractional charges in a trapped-ion Jackiw-Rebbi field theory: Trapped-ion scalar solitons and Dirac fields

 Let us start by setting $g=0$, and noting that the bosonic sector can undergo a second-order quantum phase transition where a global $\mathbb{Z}_2$ inversion symmetry on the scalar field $\phi\to -\phi$ gets spontaneously broken~\cite{PhysRevD.13.2778}.
 This can be characterized through the onset of a non-zero vacuum expectation value (VEV) of the scalar field $\langle\phi(x)\rangle=\Phi_0\neq 0,\,\,\forall x$ for $m_0^2<m_{\rm c}^2(\lambda)$.
 In the rest of this paper, we will use lower-case symbols for quantum field operators and the corresponding uppercase ones for classical fields and phase-space variables.
 The above VEV can already be captured at the classical level by inspecting the classical potential \beq V_{\rm cl}(\Phi)=\!\int\!{\rm d}x\left(\tfrac{m_0^2}{2}\Phi^2(x)+\tfrac{\lambda}{4}\Phi^4(x)\right), \eeq which forms a double well for $m_0^2<0$ and $\lambda>0$ and leads to two possible spatially-homogeneous ground states

 The second line of this equation describes a scalar vacuum with a broken $\mathbb{Z}_2$ symmetry as $\Phi_0\neq-\Phi_0$ for $\Phi_0\neq 0$.
-Even for these low spacetime dimensions, this transition persists when including quantum fluctuations, which lead to an effective potential with radiative corrections $V_{\rm cl}(\Phi)\mapsto V_{\rm eff}(\Phi)$~\cite{PhysRevD.7.1888,PhysRevD.9.1686}.
-As a result, the critical point is shifted from $m_{0}^2=0$ to a negative value of the bare mass $m_0^2<m_{\rm c}^2(\lambda)<0$ which, in contrast to higher-dimensional instances~\cite{PhysRevLett.28.240}, cannot be computed using perturbative renormalization group flows~\cite{WILSON197475,RevModPhys.66.129}.
+Even for these low spacetime dimensions, this transition persists when including quantum fluctuations, which lead to an effective potential with radiative corrections $V_{\rm cl}(\Phi)\mapsto V_{\rm eff}(\Phi)$~\cite{PhysRevD.7.1888, PhysRevD.9.1686}.
+As a result, the critical point is shifted from $m_{0}^2=0$ to a negative value of the bare mass $m_0^2<m_{\rm c}^2(\lambda)<0$ which, in contrast to higher-dimensional instances~\cite{PhysRevLett.28.240}, cannot be computed using perturbative renormalization group flows~\cite{WILSON197475, RevModPhys.66.129}.

 As usual in QFT, the calculation of this shift, and thus the physical mass of the excitations, is afflicted by UV divergences.
 In $D=(1+1)$ dimensions, all the UV divergences of this model can be accounted for through a one-loop Feynman diagram, the so-called tadpole~\cite{Peskin:1995ev}.
-On a lattice of spacing $a$, one can define a tadpole-renormalised mass $\mu$ by \beq m_0^2= \mu^2-\frac{3\lambda}{2\pi}\frac{1}{\sqrt{1+\fourth \mu^2a^2}}\,\mathsf{K}\!\left(\frac{1}{1+\fourth \mu^2a^2}\right), \eeq where we have introduced the complete elliptic integral of the first kind $\mathsf{K}(x) = \int^{\pi/2}_0{\rm d}\theta(1-x\sin^2\theta)^{-1/2}$.
-We note that for $D=1+1$ dimensions, this procedure removes all UV divergences of the QFT, as any higher-order term with a porpagator depending on this mass no longer diverges.
-A mean-field type analysis after this one-loop renormalization would predict the critical point at $\mu^2<0$ with a VEV given by $\Phi_0\mapsto\Phi=\sqrt{-\mu^2/\lambda}$.
-To date, the most accurate estimations of the shift of this UV-renormalised critical point due to quantum corrections that go beyond this mean-field analysis correspond to $\lambda/\mu^2|_{\rm c}\approx 11.086(9)>0=\lambda/\mu^2|_{\rm c, MF}$, which have been obtained uisng matrix product state techniques ~\cite{PhysRevD.88.085030,PhysRevResearch.2.033278,PhysRevD.106.L071501}.
+On a lattice of spacing $a$, one can define a tadpole-renormalised mass $\mu$ by \beq \mu^2=m_0^2+3\lambda\!\!\int\!\! \frac{{\rm d}^2k}{(2\pi)^2}\,\,\frac{1}{k^2-m_0^2+\ii\epsilon}, \eeq where $\epsilon\to0^+$, and the integral is regularised with a UV cutoff.
+We note that for $D=1+1$ dimensions, this procedure removes all UV divergences of the QFT, as any higher-order term with a propagator depending on this mass no longer diverges.
+Reproducing the classical potential analysis after this one-loop renormalization would predict the critical point at $\mu^2<0$ with a VEV given by $\Phi_0\mapsto\Phi=\sqrt{-\mu^2/\lambda}$.
+To date, the most accurate estimations of the shift of this UV-renormalised critical point due to quantum corrections beyond this limit predict $\lambda/\mu^2|_{\rm c}\approx 11.086(9)>0=\lambda/\mu^2|_{\rm c, MF}$, which have been obtained using matrix product state techniques~\cite{PhysRevD.88.085030, PhysRevResearch.2.033278, PhysRevD.106.L071501}.
 These calculations confirm that the scaling of the VEV in the vicinity of the phase transition changes from the above mean-field scaling~\eqref{sol_vacio} with $m_0^2\mapsto\mu^2$ to a scaling law consistent with the $D=2$ Ising universality class.